dancer1325/opensearch-documentation/_tuning-your-cluster/index.md

 ## Prerequisites

-Before you get started, you must install and configure OpenSearch on all of your nodes.
-For information about the available options, see [Install and configure OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/install/).
+Before you get started, you must install and configure OpenSearch on all of your nodes For information about the available options, see [Install and configure OpenSearch](/opensearch/install/).

 After you're done, use SSH to connect to each node, then open the `config/opensearch.yml` file.
 You can set all configurations for your cluster in this file.